hendrikmaus/blog/README.md

 ## Comments

-You can comment on the blog articles using [GitHub Discussion](https://github.com/hendrikmaus/blog/discussions/categories/comments); there is a discussion for every article.
+You can **comment** on the blog articles using [GitHub Discussions](https://github.com/hendrikmaus/blog/discussions/categories/comments); there is a discussion for every article.

 ## Want me to Cover Something?